fulton-digital/obscurify/Readme.md

 # example

     // require and initialize
-    var obscurify = require('obscurify')();
+    var obscurify = require('obscurify');

     // obscurify!
     var result = obscurify.pseudoEncrypt(1);
     console.log(result);                          // 1919821825
     console.log(obscurify.pseudoEncrypt(result)); // 1

 Note that this is using the default values to generate the obfuscated number and is less secure.
-The generation may be changed by choosing different constants (3 6-digit numbers) upon initialization of the module as follows:
+The generation may be changed by choosing different constants (3 6-digit numbers) using the init function as follows:

-    var obscurify = require('obscurify')({
+    var obscurify = require('obscurify');

+    obscurify.init({
      c1: 324324,
      c2: 923405,
      c3: 329742